 The 15 Year Pisgah-Nantahala Forest Land Management Plan’s assessment identifies considerable additional acreage for wilderness designation across the forests, with two tracts adjacent to the Linville Gorge.
 The USFS is now seeking comments on Wilderness proposals ended February 27, 2015.
 There are two areas (6,000 and 3,000 acres) adjacent to the Gorge that are listed as potential Wilderness additions.
 We are advocating for additional wilderness designation around the Linville Gorge Wilderness Area, to keep areas with wilderness characteristics wild.
 We will be watching these Wilderness addition proposals as they move forward and how we may support actions that can get this nomination to Congress.

 Stop the Shooting Range On the Linville Tract of US Forest Service Game Lands below Shortoff Mountain

 Wilderness Celebrations, Education, Activism and Fellowship

 September 26th SaveLGW celebrated its second annual Keep It Wild get together at the Linville Falls Picnic Area.
 Approximately 65 attended the event to share food, experiences, history, and good times.
 The next Keep It Wild - Linville Gorge Celebration will be held on September 24, 2016 to promote Wilderness education, activism and fellowship.

 Please contact us if you are interested in helping to plan this event: info@SaveLGW.org

 2016 Keep It Wild - Linville Gorge Calendar

-The 2015 Keep It Wild - Linville Gorge Calendar was a success and we are now working on the 2016 calendar.
-The calendar will contains 12 months of superb photography of the magic of the Linville Gorge Wilderness, each accompanied by inspiring wilderness quotes.
+The 2016 Keep It Wild - Linville Gorge Calendar is now available.
+The calendar contains 12 months of superb photography of the magic of the Linville Gorge Wilderness, each accompanied by inspiring wilderness quotes.
 All photography and preparation work were donated to SaveLGW by volunteers.
 A 16% donation is made to SaveLGW with each calendar purchase.
 See the News section for more information.